innecesariamentefriki/QDPaaS/README.md

 # Requirements

-QDPaaS can be run on your current Debian based computer, but it can also run inside its own VM on Windows/Mac systems.
+QDPaaS can be run on your current Debian based system, but it can also run inside its own VM on Windows/Mac computers.

 ## Virtual machine